franz-josef-kaiser/Internal-Link-Check/readme.txt

 Added mu-plugins directory for l10n lang files loading.

 = v0.2.6.4 =
-Changed meta box title to "Internal Links" to not have long titles in screen options tab.
+Changed meta box title to "Internal Links" to not have long titles in screen options tab

 = v0.2.6.5 =
 Added wrapper function to call plugin data